 Where do I find information on playing back recorded lectures with UICapture / Panopto?

 UICapture / Panopto

 My class uses the Zoom virtual classroom.
 Where can I find Information on Zoom?

 If you are experiencing technical difficulty with your Zoom session please power down your computer then restart.
 If you continue to experience difficulty call the DOE trouble line at 319-335-3925 if routed to voicemail/busy call ITS Help Desk at 319-384-4357.

-Help files are available if you are experiencing technical problems with the Proctored Exams Portal, the exam scheduling platform, or with Proctorio, the exam proctoring platform.
+Help files are available if you are experiencing technical problems with the Proctored Exams Portal, the exam scheduling platform, or with Honorlock, the exam proctoring platform.
 Click the links below to find solutions to the most commonly asked questions about the portal and about Proctorio:

-NOTE: If you are teaching a course with proctored exams and are having trouble with a proctoring-related platform like Proctorio or the Proctored Exams Portal, visit our instructor specific website Teach Online.
+NOTE: If you are teaching a course with proctored exams and are having trouble with a proctoring-related platform like Honorlock or the Proctored Exams Portal, visit our instructor specific website Teach Online.
 Help documentation is available and is contextualized for each proctoring-related platform.